HydrologyFrankfurt/ReWaterGAP/docs/index.rst

         :octicon:`light-bulb;10em`
         +++
-        Saw a typo in the documentation?
-Want to improve existing functionalities?
+        Saw a typo in the documentation or want to improve existing functionalities?
 The contributing guidelines will guide you through the process of improving ReWaterGAP.